 The team comprises a social worker (Herbert November) and two field workers (Mark Williams and Headman Sirala-rala), and a manager, Tara Gerardy-Bissolati, who has extensive knowledge in healthcare, substance abuse and psychosocial fields, particularly harm reduction.
 The team's work relies on building relationships of trust between the CCID and those in need.
 To this end, Social Development is acutely aware of the post-Covid needs of, and problems faced by, the homeless population of the Cape Town CBD.
 These include inadequate housing, limited resources, mental health issues, safety concerns, stigma and discrimination, limited employment opportunities, and the transient nature of homelessness.

-The team comprises four fieldworkers (one of whom is a registered social worker) and a manager (also a registered social worker).
-Its work relies on building relationships of trust between the CCID and those in need.
-To this end, Social Development works closely with NGOs.
-Our primary partners include The Homestead (which offers accommodation, family reunification and reintegration services to boys living on the street), Ons Plek (which offers accommodation, family reunification and reintegration services to girls living on the street), Youth Solutions Africa (which provides shelter skills training programmes for men and women), The Carpenter's Shop (which provides ablution facilities, a second-phase shelter and vocational training), Khulisa Social Solutions (which engages in work-based rehabilitation for the chronically homeless), and Straatwerk (the rehabilitation NGO with whom the Urban Management department also works).
+Addressing these challenges requires a multi-faceted approach and collaboration, as well as effective reintegration programmes.
+CCID Social Development works closely with a number of NGOs throughout the metropole, including The Homestead (which offers accommodation, family reunification and reintegration services to boys living on the street), Ons Plek (which offers accommodation, family reunification and reintegration services to girls living on the street), Youth Solutions Africa (which provides shelter skills training programmes for men and women), The Hope Exchange (which provides ablution facilities, a second-phase shelter and vocational training), Khulisa Social Solutions (which engages in work-based rehabilitation for the chronically homeless), and Straatwerk (the rehabilitation NGO with whom the Urban Management department also works).

-Meet the Social Development team.
+Meet the members of the CCID’s Social Development team.